RestoreMonarchyPlugins/UnturnedDocumentation/Unturned API/barricademanager.md

         UnturnedPlayer unturnedPlayer = UnturnedPlayer.FromCSteamID(instigatorSteamID);

-        // Informs the player that the barricade is being repaired with information on how much hp it is being repaired for UnturnedChat.Say(unturnedPlayer ,$"You repaired the barricade for {totalHealing} HP.!", Color.green);
+        // Informs the player that the barricade is being repaired with information on how much hp it is being repaired for UnturnedChat.Say(unturnedPlayer, $"You repaired the barricade for {totalHealing} HP.!", Color.green);
     }
 }
 ```